Funders: COVID-19 Bill & Melinda Gates Foundation, Wellcome, MasterCard Therapeutics Accelerator

 Description of the team:

 The study is being managed by Dr Erni Nelwan (Faculty of Medicine University of Indonesia, FKUI) as the country Principal Investigator, Prof Raph Hamers (Oxford University, based at FKUI) as the country’s responsible investigator of the trial, and Dr Mutia Radharjani, as the head of the Clinical Research Support Unit at EOCRU.

 This trial is hosted and led by the Faculty of Medicine, University of Indonesia and supported by the Universities of Indonesia and Oxford Clinical Research laboratory (IOCRL).
 This is a joint facility established in 2017 on the faculty’s campus in Central Jakarta, that serves as a hub to support clinical trials, education and public engagement.

-The trial is recruiting at the Metropolitan Medical Centre (MMC) Hospital in Jakarta, Universitas Airlangga (UNAIR) Hospital in Surabaya, Murni Teguh and The Bunda Thamrin hospital in Medan, and Sardjito Hospital in Yogyakarta.
+The trial is recruiting at five active sites: Universitas Airlangga (UNAIR) Hospital and Husada Utama Hospital in Surabaya, Murni Teguh and Bunda Thamrin hospital in Medan, and Sardjito Hospital in Yogyakarta.

 Outputs to date: